hanjingo/doc/interview.md

 Creating a connectionless link using datagram sockets.
 The server bind port and listen for incoming packets, and the client sends datagrams to the server's address and port without formally establishing a connection first.

 For more info, see: [UDP Protocol](NET/udp.md), [Socket Programming#UDP Socket Programming](NET/socket.md)

+### HTTP/HTTPS

+#### What are the HTTP and the HTTPS protocol?

+HTTP (HyperText Transfer Protocol) is the foundational protocol for web communication, defining how clients (browsers) request resources from servers.
+It operates on port 80 and transmits data in plain text, making it vulnerable to eavesdropping.
+HTTPS (HTTP Secure) adds a TLS/SSL encryption layer on top of HTTP, running on port 443.
+HTTPS provides confidentiality (encryption), integrity (can't be altered), and authentication (verifies server identity via certificates).

+For more info, see: [HTTP Protocol#HTTP vs HTTPS](NET/http.md)

 ### DNS